-(3.3) Trapping Causes Wanton Waste: For every furbearer killed, many more non-targeted wild and domestic animals are injured, killed and discarded; this waste is in violation of hunting ethics.
+(3.3) Trapping Causes Wanton Waste: For every targeted animal trapped, other wild and domestic animals are often trapped, injured, killed and discarded; this waste is in violation of hunting ethics.
 Of all the wildlife legal to trap in Montana, the wanton waste law only applies to "furbearers".
 The rest can be trapped and left.
 Animals in traps and snares are commonly predated upon by others resulting in damaged and wasted fur.
 Legal year-round trapping also indirectly kills untold numbers of orphaned young.

 (3.4) Trapping Commercializes Wildlife: While the commercialization of wildlife has been outlawed for over a century, it survives in the form of recreational trapping.
 Hunters and anglers are prohibited from capitalizing on their quarry, but trappers profit from killing publicly owned wild animals and selling their skins.

 (4) Traps Are Cruel and Cause Pain and Suffering.
 Animals caught in traps suffer fear, anxiety, and physical pain.
 Trapped animals are known to struggle to frantically try to escape, often biting at the trap with recurring intervals for reasons such as time of day, the elements, the pain, if they have young left behind, the sound of humans.
 Injuries caused by traps range from lacerations to dislocated joints, broken bones and teeth, even amputation of limbs.
 The most commonly used trap, the steel-jaw leg-hold trap, is condemned as inhumane by national and international veterinary associations and has been banned in over 90 countries.